mewwts/addict/README.md

 ```sh
 pip install addict
 ```
+Addict runs on Python 2 and Python 3, and every build is tested towards 2.7, 3.3 and 3.4.

 ###Usage
 addict inherits from ```dict```, but is way more flexible in terms of accessing and setting its values.
-Working with dictionaries have never been more awesome than this!
+Working with dictionaries has never been easier than this!
 Setting the items of a nested Dict is a *dream*:

 ```Python
 >>> from addict import Dict